Tax on Mutual Funds

 Mutual Funds classified as equity funds have an equity exposure of at least 65%.
 As previously stated, when you redeem your equity fund units within a holding period of one year, you realize short-term capital gains.

-Regardless of your income tax bracket, these gains are taxed at a flat rate of 15%.
 When you sell your equity fund units after holding them for at least a year, you realize long-term capital gains.
-These capital gains are tax-free, up to Rs 1 lakh per year.
+These capital gains are tax-free, up to Rs 1.25 lakh per year.

 - Taxation of Capital Gains Provided by Debt Funds

 Debt mutual funds have entirely different taxation.
-If a debt investment is sold within 3 years until March 31st 2023, it will be deemed as STCG.
+If a debt investment is sold within 3 years, it will be deemed as STCG.
 This STCG will be added to the income of the investor and would be liable to be taxed according to the tax slab under which the investor falls.

-If debt investments' holding period is more than 3 years, it will be termed as LTCG.
-It will attract an LTCG tax of 20% with indexation benefits.
+If debt investments have a holding period of more than 3 years, they will be termed LTCG.
+They will attract an LTCG tax as per the individual's tax slab rate with no indexation benefits.

 Another important thing to note is that the fund manager will levy an STT of 0.001% if you plan to sell your equity fund units.
-STT is not applicable to the sale of units in debt funds.
+STT does not apply to the sale of units in debt funds.

 It is essential to remember that debt funds no longer have the benefit of LTCG.
 The capital gains that arise from such funds will be liable to be taxed according to the tax slab rate under which an investor falls in.